noprompt/garden/README.md

 "16px"
 ```

-Unit functions take a number _n_ and construct a new `Unit` record with _n_ as
+Unit functions take a number _n_ and construct a new `garden.units.Unit` record
-the magnitude.
-Unit functions also accept other units as values returning their
+with _n_ as the magnitude.
+Unit functions also accept other units as values
-conversion if possible.
-This makes working with unit values very flexible.
+returning their conversion if possible.
+This makes working with unit values
+very flexible.

 ```clojure
 user=> (css (px (px 16)))